thephez/docs-core/docs/reference/p2p-network-privatesend-messages.md

 ## dsq

-The [`dsq` message](../reference/p2p-network-privatesend-messages.md#dsq) provides <<glossary:nodes>> with queue details and notifies them when to sign final transaction messages.
+The [`dsq` message](../reference/p2p-network-privatesend-messages.md#dsq) provides [nodes](../resources/glossary.md#node) with queue details and notifies them when to sign final transaction messages.

 If the message indicates the queue is not ready, the node verifies the message is valid.
-It also verifies that the <<glossary:masternode>> is not flooding the <<glossary:network>> with [`dsq` messages](../reference/p2p-network-privatesend-messages.md#dsq) in an attempt to dominate the queuing process.
-It then relays the message to its connected <<glossary:peers>>.
+It also verifies that the [masternode](../resources/glossary.md#masternode) is not flooding the [network](../resources/glossary.md#network) with [`dsq` messages](../reference/p2p-network-privatesend-messages.md#dsq) in an attempt to dominate the queuing process.
+It then relays the message to its connected [peers](../resources/glossary.md#peer).

 If the message indicates the queue is ready, the node responds with a [`dsi` message](../reference/p2p-network-privatesend-messages.md#dsi).